-I would pay off a credit card balance, feel good about it, and then recharge to find myself carrying a balance a few months later.
+I would pay off a credit card balance, feel good about it, and then recharge it to find myself carrying a balance a few months later.
 I lacked the discipline needed to handle credit cards.
 I continued living that lifestyle until 2010, when I woke the hell up!
 This time was different, I realized that the life I was living was no longer acceptable in my eyes.
 It was time to make drastic changes, no matter what sacrifices or measures needed to be in place.

 The debt chain needed to be cut once and for all.
 Aside from my first trip charge, most of my expenses weren’t extravagant.
 I didn’t buy luxury items or had expensive nights out.
-That’s probably the worst part of all, the debt creeped into my life in a way that looks acceptable under the eyes of most Americans:
+That’s probably the worst part of all, the debt creeped into my life in a way that looks acceptable under the eyes of most people:

 - It was for an emergency.
 Well, since emergencies do happen, I should have saved enough money for those rainy days.
 Just because it’s an emergency, doesn’t mean that we don’t have to be prepared for it.

 - It was to take advantage of an investment opportunity.
 I’ve now learned that a home is a lifestyle choice, not an investment.
 I shouldn’t have bought more house than I needed, especially if the new home and living expenses were going to eat most of my paycheck.
 The rule of thumb is that your home expenses should be no more than 30-40% of your after-tax income.
 But to retire super early, that should be enough to cover your total expense budget!